Calculate Your BMI

 Is BMI accurate for everyone?

-How can I lower my BMI if I'm overweight?
+How can I lower my BMI?

-What health risks are associated with a high BMI?
+What health risks come with high BMI?

-Can I use this BMI calculator for children?
+Can I use this for children?